 Heating Your Home This Winter Without Breaking Your Budget

-With autumn well under way and winter knocking on our doors, make preparations to ensure your home stays well heated this winter.
+With fall well underway and winter knocking on our doors, make preparations to ensure your home stays well-heated this winter.

 Keep the Furnace Well Maintained

-Proper maintenance of the HVAC system before the start of the cold weather season is among the most important things that you can do to reduce you heating expenses.
+Proper HVAC system maintenance before the cold weather season is among the most essential things you can do to reduce your heating expenses.
 Heating systems filled with dust and dirt require more energy to push warm air across the clogged debris.
-Setting up an annual maintenance schedule with a St. Louis HVAC company ensures that all issues are managed before it becomes necessary to repair or replace the entire heating unit.
+Setting up an annual maintenance schedule with a St. Louis HVAC company ensures that all issues are managed before repairing or replacing the entire heating unit becomes necessary.

 Invest In an Energy Efficient HVAC System

 Consider replacing your HVAC system if it is at least ten years old.
-An energy efficient HVAC system is the best choice if you are looking for a suitable replacement for the existing HVAC system in your home.
-With the latest developments in technology in the last ten years, making an investment in an energy-efficient heat pump or furnace is practical since it will allow you to save on heating expenses over the next few years.
+An energy-efficient HVAC system is the best choice if you are looking for a suitable replacement for the existing HVAC system in your home.
+With the latest technological developments in the last ten years, investing in an energy-efficient heat pump or furnace is practical since it will allow you to save on heating expenses over the next few years.

 Sealing All Gaps and Leaks

 Although you may have used caulk and weather stripping to cover all gaps in the windows and doors a year ago, it is essential to inspect all the doors and windows again for any new holes from where heated air may escape.
-It is also important that all gaps in the duct systems are covered.
-CNN Money has revealed that home owners can increase the heating efficiency of their homes by 40 percent if they fix all holes in the duct system.
+It is also necessary that all gaps in the duct systems are covered.
+CNN Money has revealed that homeowners can increase the heating efficiency of their homes by 40 percent if they fix all holes in the duct system.

 Use a Programmable Thermostat

 Consider using a reliable programmable thermostat for your HVAC system.
-Programmable thermostats are reasonably priced and can pay for themselves within a few months after they are purchased.
-Programmable thermostats are also capable of automatically lowering the temperature of the home when you go to work or when everyone is sleeping.
+Programmable thermostats are reasonably priced and can pay for themselves within a few months after purchase.
+Programmable thermostats can also automatically lower the temperature of the home when you go to work or when everyone is sleeping.

 Lower the Temperature

-Lowering the temperature of the thermostat by 10 to 15 degrees for around eight hours may save your around 15 percent on you heating expenses during the winter, according to the U.S. Department of Energy.
+Lowering the thermostat’s temperature by 10 to 15 degrees for around eight hours may save you around 15 percent on your heating expenses during the winter, according to the U.S. Department of Energy.

 Leave a Comment